UACOMTucson/MedDocs/docs/Oasis_lottery.md

 ##What is the OASIS Clerkship Lottery?

-The OASIS Clerkship lottery is used to assign the 3rd rotation schedule.
+The OASIS Clerkship lottery is used to assign the rotation schedule for the clerkship phase.
 Students are asked to rank all possible schedules, called grids, in order from most to least preferred.
 This lottery is run twice a year to determine the Fall and Spring semester schedules.
-The system is then run at a designated time wherein it tries to give everyone the highest choice possible while accommodating the whole class.
+The system is then run at a designated time wherein it tries to give everyone their highest choice possible while accommodating the entire class.

 ##When is the lottery run?